oduameh/hydra/docs/docs/how-to/operating-hydra.md

 ## Common Issues

-### No Head is observed from the chain
+### No head is observed from the chain

 * Ensure the `hydra-node` is connected to a `cardano-node` that's operating on the correct network.
 Verify the `--network` command-line argument and the `cardano-node` configuration.
 * Remember, the `hydra-node` cannot start if it is unable to connect to the `cardano-node`, which might require time as the `cardano-node` must revalidate its database and potentially reconstruct its ledger state upon startup.
 Its connections are not open until it is fully prepared.
 If running as a service or a container, ensure that the orchestrator restarts the process when it crashes.
 * Check that the _Scripts_ transaction identifier is valid.
-This identifier is provided on the [release](https://github.com/input-output-hk/hydra/releases/tag/0.10.0) page for the three major networks (`preview`, `preprod`, `mainnet`).
+This identifier is provided on the [release](https://github.com/input-output-hk/hydra/releases/tag/0.10.0) page for the three major networks (`preview`, `pre-production`, `mainnet`).
 * Verify that the `hydra-node`'s _Cardano signing key_ is consistent with the _Verification key_ from the `Init` transaction.
 Ensure the `--cardano-signing-key` parameter points to the correct key, and that peers have the accurate `--cardano-verification-key` for your node.
 * Confirm that peers' _Cardano verification keys_ are accurate.
 This mirrors the above issue; check parameters on all peers.

 ### Head does not make progress

 * Confirm peers are properly connected to each other.
 Verify the `--peer` arguments point to the correct `host:port` for each peer.
-The `PeerConnected` message should be observed by the client or appear in the logs and be consistent across all peers involved in a Head.
+The `PeerConnected` message should be observed by the client or appear in the logs and be consistent across all peers involved in a head.
-* Ensure the _Hydra signing key_ for your node or the _Hydra verification keys_ for peers match what each node expects.
-Verify that `AckSn` messages are received by all parties and that the `LogicOutcome` log does not contain any errors.
+* Ensure the _Hydra signing key_ for your node or the _Hydra verification keys_ for peers match each node's expectations.
+Verify that `AckSn` messages are received by all parties and that the `LogicOutcome` log contains no errors.